Looking for test review games to gently transition your students into testing-mode?

+As a class, read a grade-appropriate text, short or medium in length.
 Afterwards, throw the ball to a student.

 The student answers the question stem from the beach ball on which her right thumb landed.

 After responding, that student throws the ball to another student who then answers another question/sentence stem from the beach ball.